 The programs approach is characterized as immersive with case studies, expert panels, subject matter experts, with visits to the field for jobsite inspection, "feedback from experts in the field to project a path for their own professional practice."
 Information provided included slide presentations from lectures.
 No evidence of field visits with SME's.
 Disconnect that might be attributed to COVID but no information in the Syllabus indicating that site visits were intended.

-Request for evidence of the meetings with practitioners and students came back empty only noting that the instructor for this area left the school.
+Request for evidence of the meetings with practitioners and students came back empty only noting that the instructor for this area left the school and there was no one backfilling this responsibility to date.